 Brickworks is a "relevant employer" and reports annually under the Workplace Gender Equality Act (WGEA).
-Brickworks has also lodged its 2022-2023 Workplace Gender Equality report with the Workplace Gender Equality Agency, which is compliant with the Workplace Gender Equality Act 2012 (Act) and can be viewed in the Reports section of the Company's investor website: investors.brickworks.com.au.
-It contains the Group's most recent Gender Equality Indicators as at 31 March 2023.
+Brickworks has also lodged its 2023-2024 Workplace Gender Equality report with the Workplace Gender Equality Agency, which is compliant with the Workplace Gender Equality Act 2012 (Act) and can be viewed in the Reports section of the Company's investor website: https://investors.brickworks.com.au.
+It contains the Group's most recent Gender Equality Indicators as at 31 March 2024.

-The Board has established measurable objectives toward gender diversity (measured as at 31 March each year consistent with its WGEA reporting) as follows:
+In August 2021, the Board established measurable objectives toward gender diversity in Australia (measured as at 31 March each year consistent with its WGEA reporting) as follows: